12 of the Best Second Hand Bookshops in London

 This attractive bookshop in Blackheath has plenty of rare books, antiquarian and second hand literary books.
 But the must-see aspect is its incredible map chest containing centuries-old maps and charts which look like they’ve come from the nearby Cutty Sark.
 Find it at 74 Tranquil Vale, Blackheath, SE3 0BW.

-Nearby, you’ll find Halcyon Books (255 Lee High Road, Lewisham, London SE13 5PL) which specialises in academic books and has bonus points for its coffee shop in which to cosy up with your new purchase.
+Nearby, you’ll find Halcyon Books (255 Lee High Road, Lewisham, London SE13 5PL) which specialises in academic books and has bonus points for its cafe in which to cosy up with your new purchase.

 9. Oxfam second-hand bookstore, Hampstead

-Hampstead has a wonderful Oxfam shop that is just books.
-Most places have an Oxfam shop that is a mix of this and that, but this Oxfam shop in Hampstead is just books.
+Hampstead has a wonderful Oxfam shop that is purely for books.
+Most places have an Oxfam shop that’s a mix of this and that, but this Oxfam shop in Hampstead is just books.
 It’s on Heath Street, near the tube station.
 You’ll find high-quality tomes at bargain prices.
-Think £3 for a seriously good, in perfect nick, hardback history volume that was probably £25 new.
+Think £3 for a seriously good book in perfect nick, maybe a hardback history volume that was probably £25 new.
 That’s unbeatable.
 And there’s new stuff in every week.
 Find it at 45 Heath Street, Hampstead, London NW3 6UA.

 You’ll find another great Oxfam in the heart of literary Bloomsbury, near the British Museum, which is another place packed with hidden gems.